opengeospatial/SELFIE/docs/demo/SELFIE_usecase_template.md

 ## Demo findings and potential next steps

 Discuss issues that this demo works around or would otherwise need to be solved to take it from demonstration/experiment to production.
+Talk about how the SELFIE core of 303 redirection and use of JSON-LD in HTML landing pages works in the context of the complete technical setting of your use case.
+Discussion of what future experimentation is needed should go here.